Tomorrow or Tommorrow Which One Is Correct

 Is “tommorow” a British spelling?

-No. Both American and British English use “tomorrow.”
+No. Both American and British English use the right spelling.

 Pros & Cons of Using Spellcheck for Words Like “Tomorrow”